asimwe1/rust_chatapp/site/guide/fairings.md

     A response callback is called when a response is ready to be sent to the client.
 A response callback can modify part or all of the response.
-As such, a response fairing can be used to provide a response when the greater applications fails to by rewriting **404** responses as desired.
+As such, a response fairing can be used to provide a response when the greater application fails by rewriting **404** responses as desired.
 As another example, response fairings can also be used to inject headers into all outgoing responses.